 What Example Do You Want To Set For Family, Friends And Co-Workers?

 One of the wonderful things to consider is that we all have free will, which means that each moment we get to choose anew who we want to be in this moment.
-Rather than being on auto pilot and automatically acting and reacting from your wounded self, why not think about the example you want to set for those around you?
-Just imagine what changes you could bring about in your relationships with others by being an example of compassion, kindness, honesty, reliability, perseverance, courage, personal responsibility for your own feelings, non-reactivity, and loving action for yourself and others.
+Rather than being on autopilot and automatically acting and reacting from your wounded self, why not think about the example you want to set for those around you?
+Just imagine what changes you could bring about in your relationships with others by being an example of compassion, kindness, honesty, reliability, perseverance, courage, personal responsibility for your own feelings, non-reactivity, and a loving action for yourself and others.

 Our planet desperately needs people to role-model these qualities.
 You can become this role model by diligently practicing Inner Bonding and moving yourself more and more toward personal responsibility and personal power.